Mosque

 A mosque (/mɒsk/ MOSK), also called a masjid (/ˈmæsdʒɪd, ˈmʌs-/ MASS-jid-,_-MUSS--), (Note: مَسْجِد /ar/ (lit. 'place of ritual prostration')) is a place of worship for Muslims.
 The term usually refers to a covered building, but can be any place where Islamic prayers are performed; such as an outdoor courtyard.

 Originally, mosques were simple places of prayer for the early Muslims, and may have been open spaces rather than elaborate buildings.
 In the first stage of Islamic architecture (650–750 CE), early mosques comprised open and closed covered spaces enclosed by walls, often with minarets, from which the Islamic call to prayer was issued on a daily basis.
 It is typical of mosque buildings to have a special ornamental niche (a mihrab) set into the wall in the direction of the city of Mecca (the qibla), which Muslims must face during prayer, as well as a facility for ritual cleansing (wudu).
 The pulpit (minbar), from which public sermons (khutbah) are delivered on the event of Friday prayer, was, in earlier times, characteristic of the central city mosque, but has since become common in smaller mosques.
 To varying degrees, mosque buildings are designed so that there are segregated spaces for men and women.
 This basic pattern of organization has assumed different forms depending on the region, period, and Islamic denomination.

-In addition to being places of worship in Islam, mosques also serve as locations for funeral services and funeral prayers, marriages (nikah), vigils during Ramadan, business agreements, collection and distribution of alms, and homeless shelters.
+In addition to being places of worship in Islam, mosques also serve as locations for funeral services and funeral prayers, marriages (nikah), vigils during Ramadan, disputes, collection and distribution of alms, and homeless shelters.
 To this end, mosques have historically been multi-purpose buildings functioning as community centres, courts of law, and religious schools.
 In modern times, they have also preserved their role as places of religious instruction and debate.
 Special importance is accorded to, in descending order of importance: al-Masjid al-Haram in the city of Mecca, where Hajj and Umrah are performed; the Prophet's Mosque in the city of Medina, where Muhammad is buried; and al-Aqsa Mosque in the city of Jerusalem, where Muslims believe that Muhammad ascended to heaven to meet God around 621 CE.

 During and after the early Muslim conquests, mosques were established outside of Arabia in the hundreds; many synagogues, churches, and temples were converted into mosques and thus influenced Islamic architectural styles over the centuries.
 While most pre-modern mosques were funded by charitable endowments (waqf), the modern-day trend of government regulation of large mosques has been countered by the rise of privately funded mosques, many of which serve as bases for different streams of Islamic revivalism and social activism.